acoli-repo/AURIS/guidelines/archive/discourse.2023-11-17.md

 - **EntRel** (SemAF Expansion/Entity description)
 	- coreference between a preceding utterance and the current one.

-## BIS HIER

-## A.6 Individual Relations
+## Individual Relations

+> Note: ISO 24617-8 has been heavily criticized for being poorly defined (e.g., by Żurowski et al. 2023).
+We provide operationalizable definitions by exploiting the correspondence with established RST, SDRT and PDTB definitions as given by proponents of ISO SemAF.
+These definitions are primarily based on PDTB 2.0 (Prasad et al. 2007).

+For asymmetric relations, we annotate the ISO SemAF role of the internal argument.
+For symmetric relations, we annotate the ISO SemAF relation at the second argument.

+In the following, we refer to the internal argument as utterance, to the external argument as (contextual) anchor.
+The order of anchor and utterance is flexible.
+For implicit discourse markers, the anchor should generally precede the utterance, explicit discourse can be used by the speaker to underline that the anchor follows the utterance.

 ### ADVERSATORY

-Discourse relations concerned with highlighting differences between the situations described in the utterance and the anchor (PDTB2 COMPARISON).
+Discourse relations concerned with highlighting differences between the situations described in the utterance and the anchor.
+(PDTB2 COMPARISON)

 #### Concession